 - That 10% of the energy used in transport is renewable.

 Did you know?
 According to the Sustainable Energy Authority of Ireland, Ireland only managed to reduce its 2020 level of emissions by 18% compared to 2005.

 Unfortunately, not all countries which signed the Paris Agreement are following through on their commitments.
 The fact that in 2018 Ireland ranked the worst out of all EU countries for action taken against global warming, is particularly shameful.

 As one of the smaller island-based countries, Ireland stands to lose much if global warming is not halted and ice caps melt and sea levels rise.

 We’ll also receive quite a blow to our purses if we don’t meet our financially binding targets.
-Due to policy and government inaction, Ireland is set to miss its 2020 emission targets, and possibly even its 2030 targets as well.
+Due to policy and government inaction, Ireland missed its 2020 emission targets, and possibly even set to miss its 2030 targets as well.
 Shamefully, despite being up there with the smallest countries in the world, according to the EPA (Environmental Protection Agency)’s report, we have some of the highest greenhouse emissions per person worldwide.

 Projections show that emissions may even increase over the coming decade unless serious action is taken soon.

 The finger for this failure has been squarely pointed at Ireland’s reliance on fossil fuels for heating purposes, and the government's lack of action.
 Shockingly, fossil fuel boilers are still permitted to be installed in newly built houses, and an increase in the amount of carbon tax for fossil fuel heating was defeated in the Dáil.

 However, other less obvious culprits are contributing to missing these targets.
 For example, a failure to lower carbon emissions in the farming sector.
 According to the Environmental Protection Agency, the sector accounts for 37% of the Nation's greenhouse gas emissions.